evac2742/sep10-freedom-project/prep/presentation.md

 ## Conclusion
 * URL to project
-* Takeaways: Design is storytelling.
-Every layout decision shapes how people experience your message.
+* Takeaways: Design is storytelling: Every layout decision shapes how people experience your message.
+It shows a meaning.
-* Determination is key: Fixing bugs on your website
+* Determination is key: Fixing bugs on your website and show examples from when I had bugs.
-* Design is trial and error: You may make mistakes throughout the process.
+* Design is trial and error: You may make mistakes throughout the process but you keep trying and you can succeed in what you are trying to create.

 <!-- EXAMPLE